intelligence38000/android-docs/src/pages/maps/overview/index.md

 ### 2. Get an access token

-If you don't have a Mapbox account, sign up for one [here](https://www.mapbox.com/signup/), and then navigate to your [Account page](https://www.mapbox.com/account/).
+If you don't have a Mapbox account, [sign up](https://www.mapbox.com/signup/), and then navigate to your [Account page](https://www.mapbox.com/account/).
 Copy your **default public token** to your clipboard.
 After you've added the Maps SDK as a dependency inside of your Android project, open the `R.strings.xml` file, create a new String resource, and paste the access token.

 ```xml
 <string name="mapbox_access_token">MAPBOX_ACCESS_TOKEN</string>